markjnkim/es_mod/01-html/content/step-3-hero.md

   width: 100%;
 }
 ```
-> **Rewind**: Similarly to the `header` styles we created previously, the `width` property will make our `section` elements stretch across the page by taking up 100% of the parent element, which happens to be the `body` element that is the entire page.
-How to assign `padding` values was explained in the previous step, but now let's dive into exactly what `padding` is.
+> **Rewind**: Similarly to the `header` styles we created previously, the `width` property will make our `section` elements stretch across the page by taking up 100% of the parent element, which happens to be the `body` element that fills the browser window or viewport.
+How to assign `padding` values was explained in the previous module, but now let's dive into exactly what the `padding` property is.

-## Box Model
+## CSS Box Model
-An HTML element is represented by a rectangular box we will call the CSS box, with the content, padding, border, and margin built around each other like layers in an onion.
-Some of the styles for each layer like the thickness, style, and color can be manipulated using CSS properties.
+All HTML elements can be represented by a rectangular box which we will call the CSS box.
+The CSS box model is a visual display of the properties in the CSS box that includes the `content`, `padding`, `border`, and `margin` that are all built around each other like layers in an onion.
+Some of the styles of each layer like the thickness, style, and/or color can be manipulated using CSS.

 ![CSS box model](./assets/step-3/400-box-model.png)

 1. **Content** is the innermost box inside our CSS box that will contain text as well as any nested elements.
 The `content` box size is determined by the *height* and *width*.
 2. **Padding** refers to the inside margin within the CSS box.
 Each of the four sides of the `padding` size can be specified as detailed in the previous module.
 3. **Border** sits on the outside edge of the `padding` and the inside edge of the `margin`.
 This layer's sides, size, and styles can be specified, similarly to the `padding` and `margin`.
 Such as `border-bottom` or `border-style` or even `border-top-color`.
+This property also needs a weight of the line, style, and color in order to render.
-4. **Margin** surrounds the CSS box and touches the surrounding elements.
-This property acts like the padding and can be specified by side and size.
+4. **Margin** surrounds the CSS box and touches the adjacent elements.
+This property's values are designated like the `padding` and can be specified by side and size.

-> **Deep Dive**: There are many different ways to specify styles, sides, and sizes using a multitude of properties that CSS offers.
-Click [here](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Box_model) to find out more.

-> **Activity** Play around with the box model and experiment with the syntax and the many combinations that can be manipulated by choosing any HTML element and adding some of these properties to see what happens.
+> **Deep Dive**: To learn and discover more about this fundamental web layout, click [here](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Box_model).

-### Using Class for Styling
+## Using Class for Styling
 Now let's add some pizzazz by adding a background image into our hero section.
-First we need to create an `images` directory in the `assets` directory.
+First we need to create an `images` directory inside the `assets` directory.
 We can either use the `mkdir` command from the command line while in the `assets` folder,or we can simply go to the `Explorer` in VS Code(located on the left side panel) and click the `assets` folder.
 The green plus sign will appear upon hovering over the root or parent directory.
 The tool tip or hover message will indicate if you would like to add a new folder or file.
 In this case let's add a new folder called `images`.
-Let's download our all the images and place them inside the  `images` directory from our image link *(AWS S3 Bucket URL TBA)*.
+Let's download all our images and place them inside the  `images` directory from our image link <b>*(AWS S3 Bucket URL TBA)*</b>.

-If we simply used the `section` element as our CSS selector, we would be applying the same background image to all our subsequent sections which is not something we need.
-We need a way to target the hero section specifically and not create a global style.
-Thankfully we can use the `class` attribute we have included in our `section` element as our CSS selector.
-The neat trick about a `class` CSS selector is that this attribute can be added to any HTML element that would need that same styling.
+Now that we have our images, our first step is to target our hero section in CSS with a CSS selector.
+If we simply used the `section` element as our CSS selector, we would be applying the same background image to all our subsequent `section` elements which is not something we want.
+We need a way to target the hero section specifically and not create a global `section` style.
+Thankfully we can use the `class` attribute.
+The neat trick about a `class` is that this attribute can be added to any one HTML element or many elements that will need the same styling, hence saving some time and lines of code so we can prevent some duplication.
+Let's give our `class` attribute the value "hero" in our hero `section` element.
+Please note the name of this class is up to us, but it is customary to name it to correspond to the element's function or use so it can be easily be recognized in the CSS style sheet to help identify which element is being styled.

+Your code should look like this.
+Notice class is an attribute therefore is placed inside the opening tag.
+We should've only added this attribute where we want the background image, in our hero section.

+`<section class="hero">`

 Let's type the following into your CSS file and unpack it further.